 VO2max estimates one's Functional Capacity, the ability to perform in the daily living activities and/or more strenuous activities.
 It is given in Metabolic Equivalents of Task (MET).
 The metabolic equivalent refers to the energy expenditure during a particular task over and above the reference energy expenditure when sitting quietly.

 We use professional ergospirometry equipment to perform a direct measurement of the amount of oxygen ventilated during incremental exercise, via a special face mask with oxygen sensor.
 We employ cycling on a medical ergobike as the form of testing exercise.
 Therefore one has to be familiar with cycling on a upright bike.
 The test protocol takes the subject through a preset ride of gradually increasing intensity, called a ramp test.
-During the test exercise we monitor the amount of ventilated oxygen (VO2) and the finger blood oxygen level (pulse oximetry), the heart rate and the blood pressure.
+During the test exercise the equipment measures and monitors the amount of ventilated oxygen (VO2) and the heart rate.
 The test effort level is set according to the predicted fitness level and maximum heart rate.

 In order to perform a VO2max test safely one has to pass the Physical Activity Readiness Questionnaire, have normal resting blood pressure and heart rate, and normal basic lung function parameters (peak expiratory flow rate/forced expiratory volume 1 sec).
 These preliminary tests are part of the VO2max assessment protocol.